circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Add the Project to CircleCI

-Now log into CircleCI ([create an account](https://circleci.com/signup/) if you haven't already) and go to the '[Add Projects](https://circleci.com/add-projects)' screen.
-Locate the project and click the green 'Build Project' button.
+Log into CircleCI ([create an account](https://circleci.com/signup/) if you haven't already) and go to the '[Add Projects](https://circleci.com/add-projects)' screen.
+Locate your project and click the green 'Build Project' button.

-You must be an administrator / owner of the project on GitHub or BitBucket in order to start building it.
+Note that you must be an administrator / owner of the project in order to start building it.

 ## Your First Build